-In addition, one of the two following requirements must be met opment of competence in a second field of study.
+2. The student must complete a minor of 22 to 32 credits in a single program.
+The minor is intended to encourage the development of competence in a second field of study.
 None of the credits in the minor program may be specified by a student's major.
 The minor is to be developed by the student with the approval of the advisor and is subject to the guidelines set forth by the department in which the minor is taken.
 A second major may be taken in lieu of a minor.